Alton Lennon: Political career

 Lennon served as the judge of New Hanover County Recorder's Court from 1934 to 1942.
 He was elected to the North Carolina State Senate in 1947, and served until 1951.

+U.S. Senate

 Lennon was appointed on July 10, 1953, as a Democrat to the United States Senate to fill the vacancy caused by the death of Willis Smith and served from July 10, 1953, to November 28, 1954.
 He was an unsuccessful candidate for the nomination in 1954 to fill the vacancy.

+U.S. House of Representatives

 He resumed law practice, then was elected as a Democrat to the 85th Congress, and was reelected to the seven succeeding Congresses (January 3, 1957 – January 3, 1973).

 Lennon voted in Congress against civil rights and social legislation, although about half of the constituents in his district were African Americans or Native Americans.
 Lennon voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
 In 1966, he was the only Southerner to vote against citing seven Ku Klux Klan leaders for contempt of Congress.
 He said, "I never heard it said that Klansmen were subversive or affiliated with any foreign government to overthrow the United States."
 In 1966, Lennon urged that North Vietnamese ports be bombed, and in 1967 he called for the Justice Department to prosecute Stokely Carmichael, the black activist, for making statements against the military draft.

 He declined to seek reelection in 1972.
 Although he was a Democrat, Lennon campaigned for the re-election of Senator Jesse Helms, the conservative Republican, in 1978.

-Personal life and legacy
+Death and legacy

 He was a resident of Wilmington, N.C., until his death there December 28, 1986.

 In 1976, the Federal Building and Courthouse at Wilmington was named in his honor.